adrienhobbs/vue-on-visible/README.md

 # Vue-On-Visible

+### Under Active Development

+Not stable.
+API will change.

 A collection of Vue components aimed to help you create better interactions with as elements enter and exit the viewport.

 [Demo](https://adrienhobbs.github.io/vue-on-visible/)

 This uses the [`Interaction Observer API`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and includes a [`polyfill`](https://github.com/w3c/IntersectionObserver/blob/master/polyfill/README.md) enabling support in the following browsers:

 <table>
   <tr>
     <td align="center">